 - Knights of The Golden Circle (3 mins)

-National Treasure: Book of Secrets (2007) is available now on blu-ray
+National Treasure: Book of Secrets (2007) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…